 People set themselves up directly for Low Back Pain by the way they sit, by sitting too much, or by sleeping in a fetal curl.
 But did you know that you also set yourself up for Low Back Pain by the shoes you wear, your foot posture, the way you hold your knees, and the tilt of your pelvis?
 It is the physical load of your body weight and where it is placed on your skeleton that contributes most heavily to a resulting low back condition, whether it is diagnosed as a disc bulge, disc herniation, scoliosis, degenerative disc condition, arthritis, stenosis, facet arthropathy, pinched nerve, or spondylolisthesis.

-Through the musculoskeletal soft tissue release, your therapist at the Nashville Neuromuscular Center will be able to help you relieve your pain and keep it at bay, teaching you how to avoid low back injury risks in the future.
+Through the musculoskeletal soft tissue release, your therapist at the Nashville Neuromuscular Care will be able to help you relieve your pain and keep it at bay, teaching you how to avoid low back injury risks in the future.